-The Fleur De Lis: Breaking Down This Week's Trades, Cuts and Roster Moves as the Saints Establish a New Team Identity
+The Fleur-De-Lis: Breaking Down This Week's Trades, Cuts and Roster Moves as the Saints Establish a New Team Identity

 Latest Weather Blog

-The Fleur De Lis: Breaking Down This Week's Trades, Cuts and Roster Moves as the Saints Establish a New Team Identity
+The Fleur-De-Lis: Breaking Down This Week's Trades, Cuts and Roster Moves as the Saints Establish a New Team Identity

 The preseason is over and the New Orleans Saints now have their sights set on the Atlanta Falcons for week one of the regular season.
 Head Coach Dennis Allen had to make bold decisions this week regarding the team’s 53-man roster, including parting ways with one of the team’s most valuable assets from recent years.
 All of this comes as the Saints try to establish a new identity that resonates with this group of players.